AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/share-a-proof-in-proofing-viewer.md

 To share a proof with individual users:

-1. In the toolbar on the left of the proofing viewer, click the `Share`&nbsp;icon.
+1. In the toolbar on the left of the proofing viewer, click the **Share**&nbsp;icon.

    ![Share_btn_in_viewer__2_.png](assets/share-btn-in-viewer--2-.png)

-1. Click `Add recipients` in the list on the left.
+1. Click **Add recipients** in the list on the left.
-1. Under  `New proof recipients`, begin typing the name of a user who you want to share the proof with, then click the name when it appears in the drop-down list.
+1. Under&nbsp;**New proof recipients**, begin typing the name of a user who you want to share the proof with, then click the name when it appears in the drop-down list.
 1. (Optional) Change any reviewer options to the right of the person's name:

-  * `Proof role`: For more information, see [Manage Proof Roles in Workfront Proof](../../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md).
+  * **Proof role**: For more information, see [Manage Proof Roles in Workfront Proof](../../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md).

-  * `Stage`: (Available only if the proof has an Automated Workflow).
+  * **Stage**: (Available only if the proof has an Automated Workflow).
 For more information, see&nbsp; [Automated Workflow Stages overview](../../../../review-and-approve-work/proofing/proofing-overview/stages.md).

-  * `Email alerts`:&nbsp;Select one of the following options to specify how the person will be notified about activity on the proof.
+  * **Email alerts**:&nbsp;Select one of the following options to specify how the person will be notified about activity on the proof.

     <table cellspacing="0">
      <col>